-Improve the culture and quality of care within the Dartmouth-Hitchcock system provided to vulnerable and marginalized persons with substance use disorders and mental health problems.
+Improve the culture and quality of care within the Dartmouth Health system provided to vulnerable and marginalized persons with substance use disorders and mental health problems.

 The access to and quality of care provided to vulnerable and marginalized persons with substance use disorders, mental health, or intellectual problems are often impacted by cultural bias and stigma.

-As the work to improve and optimize Dartmouth-Hitchcock’s delivery systems and models of care for patients with mental health disorders and addiction continuously evolves, it is important to acknowledge the impact of culture and to work towards eliminating bias and stigma as a deterrent to care.
+As the work to improve and optimize Dartmouth Health's delivery systems and models of care for patients with mental health disorders and addiction continuously evolves, it is important to acknowledge the impact of culture and to work towards eliminating bias and stigma as a deterrent to care.

 In order to positively impact the culture of our organization, this project seeks to raise awareness of the prevalence of behavioral health disorders and provides education and resources to providers and staff that will empower them in communications with and care of persons with behavioral health challenges.
 Making sure that care teams have access to the operating guidelines, are provided the evidence, and have the policies and procedures are critical to long-term success of practice transformation.